Best Databricks Engineering Companies 2026 for Product Teams and Scale-Ups

 Firms included only where Databricks appeared as a substantive delivery focus in publicly verifiable sources.
 A single technology-grid mention was insufficient for inclusion.

 Python-first data engineering and AI staff augmentation firm.
 Homepage explicitly names Databricks/Snowflake data platforms and Spark/Kafka pipelines as standard delivery areas.
-Engineers integrate directly into client GitHub, Jira, and Slack workflows — not a parallel consulting track.
+Engineers integrate directly into client GitHub, Jira, and Slack workflows; not a parallel consulting track.
 Senior engineers vetted through rigorous founder-led technical screening.
 Strongest fit: product companies, scale-ups, and embedded data teams needing hands-on Databricks and Spark engineers without the friction of a large consulting engagement.

-Verified Databricks partner with documented cloud analytics delivery on Azure, AWS, and GCP.
+Verified Databricks specialist with documented cloud analytics delivery on Azure, AWS, and GCP.
 Strong for formally governed enterprise transformation programs.
 Engagement model and pricing are calibrated for mid-to-large enterprise buyers; not suited to sprint-team augmentation for scale-ups.

 Product and data engineering firm with publicly referenced Databricks and lakehouse delivery.
 Useful for mid-market teams that need both data platform strategy and engineering execution in one engagement, rather than sourcing each separately.